 LibreOffice Write: Resembles a slightly older version of MS Word.
 The user interface is straightforward.
 The data can be saved either in the LibreOffice format or one of the MS Office word processing formats.

 LibreOffice Calc: This software also operates like a slightly older version of Excel.
 Data can be saved either in the LibreOffice format or one of the many Excel formats as well as generic format (like CSV--Comma Separated Values.)
-The software does not have the statistical functions available in Excel.
+This application also reads and writes dbf files (not supported in Windows) which is useful in dealing with "attribute" tables in GIS shapefiles.
 The creation of graphs is straightforward, but somewhat different from Excel and may require some getting used to.

 LibreOffice Impress: This programme is the "PowerPoint" equivalent of the suite.
 It allows files to be saved in the LibreOffice format as well in various versions of PowerPoint.